What is agriculture explain?

 Rice is the main food of the countries of the tropical zone.
 It needs high temperature (25 degrees Celsius), high humidity, and rainfall (100cm-200cm).
 Alluvial soil is best suited for rice cultivation.
 China, India, Thailand, Japan, Sri Lanka, and Egypt are the major rice-producing countries.
 China is the largest producer of rice.
 In India, major rice-producing states are West Bengal, Andhra Pradesh, Tamil Nadu, and Bihar.

 Wheat is grown at a moderate temperature.
 It is grown in both temperate and tropical zones.
 It requires rainfall during the growing season and bright sunshine at the time of harvest.
 Well-drained loamy and alluvial soil is best suited for wheat.
-China, India, USA, Canada, Argentina, Russia, Ukraine, France, and Australia are major wheat-producing countries.
+China, India, the USA, Canada, Argentina, Russia, Ukraine, France, and Australia are major wheat-producing countries.
 In India, major wheat-producing states are Uttar Pradesh, Punjab, Haryana, and Madhya Pradesh.

 Millets are grown on less fertile and sandy soil.
 It requires less rainfall and moderate temperature.
 Jowar, bajra, ragi are major millet crops in India.
 China, India, Nigeria, and Niger are the leading millets-producing countries.
 In India, Rajasthan, Madhya Pradesh, Karnataka, and Maharashtra are the major millets-producing states.